 “Don’t listen,” Esther said.
 She leaned over the edge and watched him.
 He resembled a grief-stricken sculpture.
 She wanted him to move or say something, but he did neither.

 “Are you going to jump or what?” the girl shouted.

 Esther looked back.
 “Stop, please.”

 “Stop it,” Esther yelled.
-“Leave, and let me to talk to him.”
+“Leave, and let me talk to him.”

-The cold pierced Esther’s attention again, and she could feel it forcing its way over her skin.
+The cold pierced Esther’s awareness again, and she could feel it forcing its way over her skin.
 She watched the man’s shirt blow against him in the wind.
-He had turned around as much as he could from where he was standing and looked at all of them.
-The boy and girl stopped shouting, and Esther looked at him; his shoes were tattered and she wondered why he hadn’t worn another pair.
-His jeans were baggy, which she thought looked silly on his thin frame, and she squinted at the faded graphic on his shirt and at his unkempt beard.
+He had leaned around as much as he could from where he was standing and was looking at all of them.
+The boy and girl stopped shouting, and Esther studied him: his shoes were tattered, which made her feel a pang of sympathy for him.
+His jeans were baggy, emphasising his thin frame, and she squinted at the faded graphic on his shirt and at his unkempt beard.
 She felt a look of pity growing on her face as her stare reached his eyes.
 They were brown like hers.
-She locked her gaze with his and could feel him reading her expression.
-He looked away and jumped.
-Esther shielded her ears with both hands and stared at where the man was once standing unable to hear the sound of him hitting the road.
+She locked her gaze with his.
+He jumped.
+Esther shielded her ears with both hands and stared at the place where the man had been standing, unable to hear the sound of him hitting the road.